These are the deadliest U.S. metros for pedestrians, study finds

 The Washington D.C.-based nonprofit found that the metro area with the most average annual deaths per 100,000 people was in Florida, Deltona-Daytona Beach-Ormond Beach, 4.25.
 Rounding out the top five were Albuquerque, New Mexico (4.19); Memphis, Tennessee (3.93); Tampa-St. Petersburg-Clearwater in Florida (3.55); and Charleston-North Charleston, South Carolina (3.54).

-Stockton was ninth with 3.35 deaths on average, and Fresno tenth, with 3.25 deaths.
+Stockton was ninth with 3.35 deaths on average, and Fresno was tenth, with 3.25 deaths.

 Also in the top 25 deadliest cities: